hani-fayed7/hani-fayed7/README.md

 </h2>

 <p align=center>
-  Hi, I’m Hani Fayed — a Computer Engineer and a tech enthusiast with a passion for software development.
-I’m a curious coder with aspirations in back-end development, always eager to learn and dive into new technologies.
+  Hi, I’m Hani Fayed — a Computer Engineer and a tech enthusiast.
+I’m a curious coder with a passion for exploring and experimenting, always eager to learn and dive into new technologies.
 Welcome to my journey in   code!

   <br>